 - Ask me about your options for enforcing custody, visitation and support orders!

-- Research and experience confirm that parties to a dispute, when they resolve their dispute via mediation involving a neutral facilitator, are far more satisfied and likely to respect the resulting agreement than if forced into a court-ordered
+- Research and experience confirm that parties to a dispute are far more satisfied and likely to respect the resulting agreement where they when they resolve their dispute via mediation involving a neutral facilitator as opposed to being forced into a court-ordered

 - All disputes can be mediated, if the parties agree to participate.
-I have advanced training in and over 20 years of experience with resolving disputes as a neutral facilitator.
+I have over 20 years of training and experience in resolving disputes as a neutral facilitator.

 - If you think mediation might be your choice, call me.
 Be aware, however, that we can only discuss mediation process unless the other party to the dispute is present on the call.
 I cannot discuss substantive issues with you without the other party being present in order to avoid the perception of or actual bias.